menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

     * Provide the hostname or IP address of the service/server.

     * AuthServe uses channel as the connection string.
-Channel name is mapped to a host name in a configuration file on the server. ‘ansp' is the default channel name which maps to localhost.
+Channel name is mapped to a host name in a configuration file on the server. ‘ansp' is the default channel name that maps to localhost.
 To select a different host name the syntax is ``"1.2.3.4#<someseceret>"``.
 Refer to AuthServe documentation for details.

 Editing Services
 -----------------